Evodim/EntityStorageServices/README.md

-## EntityTableClient
+## EntityTableService
-EntityTableClient is a part of EntityStorageServices, an experimental set of tools to manage your entities in Azure Storage Cloud services.
+EntityTableService is a part of EntityStorageServices, an experimental set of tools to manage your entities in Azure Storage Cloud services.
-EntityTableClient is based on the official Azure storage SDK which help you to manage pure entities in Azure table storage.
+Specifically, EntityTableService help you to manage pure entities in Azure table storage.
+It is based on the official Azure storage SDK Client.

-This project is focused on entity abstraction and performance.
+This project is focused on entities abstraction and performance.

 Features: